The Myth of the Angry Reviewer

 It also demonstrates that reviews and ratings aren’t something that you need to fear.
 In fact, as our new white paper notes, even though you can’t control what people say about you online, you can manage it.
+You can simply ask the right way and refine that process of soliciting.
 It’s just that reputation management requires different skills in a digitally interconnected world.

 You can download a free copy of that white paper here, by the way.

 In my next two posts, I’ll discuss how your firm can best deal with negative reviews—yes, you might get a few.
 Then we’ll discuss how you can put reviews – even the worst ones – to work in order to build your business.